tent/libattic/README.md

 ### Encryption

-Each file is encrypted with a randomly generated symmetric key.
+Each file has a randomly generated *file key*.
 This allows a single file (and its key) to be shared with another user without compromising other files.

-Each chunk is encrypted with the file key and a randomly generated IV.
-The IV *must* be unique for each chunk of a file.
+Each chunk is symmetrically encrypted using the *file key* and a randomly generated IV.
+The IV **must** be unique for each chunk of a file.

-Files are encrypted with [AES-256](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) using the [CFB](http://en.wikipedia.org/wiki/Block_cipher_modes_of_operation#Cipher_feedback_.28CFB.29) block cipher mode.
+Chunks are encrypted with [AES-256](http://en.wikipedia.org/wiki/Advanced_Encryption_Standard) using the [CFB](http://en.wikipedia.org/wiki/Block_cipher_modes_of_operation#Cipher_feedback_.28CFB.29) block cipher mode.

 ### Authentication

-Each file has a randomly generated authentication key used to authenticate file chunks.
+Each file has a randomly generated *authentication key* used to authenticate file chunks.
 There are two authenticators, the plaintext authenticator and the ciphertext authenticator.

 #### Plaintext Authenticator

-The plaintext authenticator is a HMAC-SHA256 of the chunk before it has been compressed.
+The plaintext authenticator is a HMAC-SHA256 of the chunk plaintext before it has been compressed.
 This MAC uniquely identifies the chunk, and is used as its attachment filename and in the chunklist for the file.

 #### Ciphertext authenticator

-The ciphertext authenticator is a HMAC-SHA256 of the IV used for the chunk and the ciphertext.
+The ciphertext authenticator is a HMAC-SHA256 of the IV used for the chunk concatenated with the the ciphertext.
 This MAC is used to make sure that the encrypted chunk has not been tampered with.

 ### Upload